2021 Yukon general election: Aftermath

 The election resulted in a hung parliament, with no party winning the requisite 10 seats to form a majority in the legislature.
 The Yukon Party and the Liberals, with 8 seats each, entered discussions with the NDP to determine support for a minority government.
-The Liberals, as the incumbent governing party, were given the first opportunity to form a government and test the confidence of the legislature.
+The Liberals, as the incumbent governing party, were given the opportunity to continue as government and test the confidence of the legislature.
 The Yukon Party publicly stated that they were not included in any talks to form a coalition government or provide other support to the Liberals, while the NDP did not indicate the content of their leader's discussion with the Liberals.
 On April 28, 2021, the Liberals and NDP announced a formal confidence and supply agreement to allow the Liberals to form a minority government.

 Following the tie vote in Vuntut Gwitchin, which declared NDP candidate Annie Blake as the winner following the drawing of lots, outgoing Liberal MLA Pauline Frost filed a legal challenge challenging the results; Frost initially claimed that two votes had been counted from the district that "should not have been cast."
 Only one vote was actually formally challenged by Frost in court, on the grounds that as a prisoner in the Whitehorse Correctional Centre the voter should have registered to vote in Whitehorse rather than his home community; the challenge was rejected by Suzanne Duncan of the Supreme Court of Yukon in August, affirming Blake's victory.